Pyrdacor/Ambermoon/Music/README.md

+# Ambermoon Music

-Here you can find all SonicArranger files of the Ambermoon soundtrack.
+Here you can find all SonicArranger files of the Ambermoon soundtrack which was produced by Matthias Steinwachs.

 Files without an extension are the export format which contains the code for the replayer.
 This is the format used in Ambermoon and can't be opened by SonicArranger.